 ProcureAbility recommends that procurement firms assess their organizations' current designs and determine what changes will be required to build more responsive, adaptable sourcing teams.
 Develop a plan to optimize automation and restructure staff, seeding contracted generalists in the department as necessary.
 By the end of the decade, procurement organizations will be smaller and more agile, with a heavy focus on relationship building and business strategy.

-2030 is Closer than You Think This study uncovered that we are experiencing something of a perfect storm in terms of business upheaval.
+2030 is Closer than You Think

+This study uncovered that we are experiencing something of a perfect storm in terms of business upheaval.
 Technology, economic changes, and societal shifts are all driving new methods for running a successful supply chain operation.
 While no one has a crystal ball, we believe these predictions reflect a reasonable expectation for where procurement is headed.
 Change is never easy, but by carefully examining your current processes and taking steps to prepare your organization for what's coming, you will be well-positioned to be the leading example of the modern procurement operation in 2030.

+Interesting in exploring more best practices for the future?

+In our Future of Procurement Talent Insights whitepaper, we expand on the concepts set forth in this 5 Bold Procurement Predications Insights whitepaper.
+We explore exclusively on exploring the topics related to forward-looking insights for staffing and recruiting and how these best practices can help with recruiting top talent, hiring the right people, and fueling a procurement organization's long-term growth.

 Sources

 - Buecheler T, Sieg JH, Füchslin RM, Pfeifer R, editors.
 Crowdsourcing, open innovation and collective intelligence in the scientific method-a research agenda and operational framework, 2010

 - ProcureAbility

 - Markets and Markets, Cognitive Computing Market, March 2020

 - ThoughtLab, Cybersecurity Solutions for a Riskier World, 2022

 - Statista, August 2022

 - Upcity, May 2022

-- Venafi, June 2022
+- 7 Venafi, June 2022

 - Gartner Maverick Research

-- McKinsey Global Institute, Jobs lost, jobs gained: What the future of work will mean for jobs, skills, and wages, November 2017
+- 9 McKinsey Global Institute, Jobs lost, jobs gained: What the future of work will mean for jobs, skills, and wages, November 2017

 - Robots and the Economy: The Role of Automation in Productivity Growth, December 2020

 - Dell Technologies and Institute for the Future, Emerging Technologies' Impact on Society & Work 2030

 - LinkedIn Workforce Report, May 2018

 - U.S. Bureau of Labor Statistics, 2020

 - 14 Statista, July 2022

-- Upwork, Freelance Forward 2021
+- 15 Upwork, Freelance Forward 2021

+Get started today

+From tactical to strategic roles, ProcureAbility partners with you to find the right talent, right now, to support you through every stage of growth.

+LEARN MORE

-ProcureAbility is the leading provider of procurement services, offering advisory, managed services, digital, staffing, and recruiting solutions.
+ProcureAbility, a Jabil company, is the leading provider of procurement services, offering advisory, managed services, digital, staffing, and recruiting solutions.
 For more than 25 years, we have focused exclusively on helping clients elevate their procurement function.
-We combine leading-edge methodologies, analytics, market intelligence, and industry benchmarks with our uniquely flexible and customizable service delivery model.
-The Fortune 1000 trusts ProcureAbility to transform their procurement operations, drive growth, and reimagine what's possible.
+We combine leading methodologies, analytics, market intelligence, and industry benchmarks with our uniquely flexible and customizable service delivery model.
+Global organizations of all sizes trust ProcureAbility to transform their procurement operations, drive growth, and reimagine what's possible.